 The Residential Community is staffed with people who work to serve residents in a variety of ways.
 There are a number of students and full-time staff members who work in Residential Life specifically to make sure life outside of the classroom is supported.

-The Assistant Director of Residential Life oversees programs and administrative processes that contribute to the functioning of the Residential Life program.
-This would include oversight of the assessment of programs and services in Residential Life, oversight of the Residential Life website and other marketing efforts, reconciliation of the Residential Life budget, oversight of staff selection and training, communication with internal and external constituencies, oversight of health and wellness initiatives with a particular focus on alcohol and other drugs education, crisis response, managing the review of policies and procedures, and developing and facilitating an ongoing professional development program for professional staff.
+The Associate Director of Residential Life oversees administrative processes that contribute to the functioning of the Residential Life program.
+This would include oversight of the assessment of programs and services in Residential Life, oversight of the Residential Life website and other marketing efforts, reconciliation of the Residential Life budget, oversight of staff selection and training, communication with internal and external constituencies, crisis response, managing the review of policies and procedures, and developing and facilitating an ongoing professional development program for professional staff.

 Residential Life Clinical Counselor

 The Residential Life Counselor is a clinical counselor/faculty member who provides individual, couples and group counseling for residents in our community.
 The Counselor also coordinates resident programs on mental health and well-being, the effects of alcohol and substance abuse, and other health and wellness related issues.
 In addition, the Counselor runs our Let’s Talk drop-in advice program for all residents.
 (Go to the following link to learn about Let’s Talk and its hours of operation: http://www.sfsu.edu/~reslife/letstalk.html).